git-zodyac/illuma/docs/TECHNICAL_OVERVIEW.md

 const LoggerToken = new NodeToken<Logger>('Logger');

 const userServiceFactory = () => {
-  // During scanning, nodeInject creates and returns an InjectionNode
+  // During scanning, nodeInject creates and returns an iInjectionNode
   // It's recorded in InjectionContext.calls
-  return new UserService();
+  return new UserService();i
 };
 ```